jltwheeler/sls-ts-tester/INFO.md

         run: npm run test
 ```

-## Setup serverless-offline
+## Local Development

+### Serverless Offline

-`serverless-offline` is a community-made plugin for `serverless` framework that
+To run a local development server use `serverless-offline`, a community-made plugin for the `serverless` framework that emulates `AWS Lambda` and
-emulates `AWS Lambda` and `AWS API Gateway` on your local machine by spinning
-up a local HTTP server.
+`AWS API Gateway` on your local machine by spinning up a local HTTP server.

-### Steps

 1. Install the package: